San Diego Property Management Blog

 California Tenant Rights and Responsibilities

-A tenant has the right to:
+As per California landlord tenant law, a tenant has the right to:

-• Break a lease early without penalty under specific circumstances such as violations of habitability, military relocation, harassment, or refusal to accommodate disabilities.
+• Break a lease agreement early without penalty under specific circumstances such as violations of habitability, military relocation, harassment, or refusal to accommodate disabilities.

 • Sublet the rental unit with the landlord's written permission, unless otherwise specified in the lease.